-The use of gold in various electronic, industrial, medical and dental applications (together classed as ‘Technology’) accounts for around 12% of gold demand, an annual average of over 450 tonnes from 2007-2011.
+The use of gold in various electronic, industrial, medical and dental applications (together classed as 'Technology') accounts for around 11% of gold demand, an annual average of around 440 tonnes from 2008-2012.

 Gold offers high thermal and electrical conductivity, along with outstanding resistance to corrosion.
 This explains why around two-thirds of all industrial demand arises from its use in electrical components.